hashgraph/hedera-improvement-proposal/hip-0000-registry-contract-for-naming-services.md

 e.
 Exposed Functionalities and Functions (may not be in the order)

-i).	isTLDAvailable method is used to check whether a particular TLD is available or not.
+i).	isTLDAvailable method is used to check whether a particular TLD is available or not.<br />
-Inputs:- TLDName
+Inputs:- TLDName<br />
-Output:- True or False
+Output:- True or False<br />
-Scenario :- This method is an external view function and will return Boolean and is used to Check whether a TLD is available or not
+Scenario :- This method is an external view function and will return Boolean and is used to Check whether a TLD is available or not<br />

 ii).	isDomainAvailable method is used to check whether a particular Domain under a TLD is available or not.
 Inputs:- DomainName, TLDName